jacob-af/pocket-front/README.md

 Pocket Bar Book is a full stack Typescript application built with Next.js, Tailwind CSS, Apollo Graphql, Nest.js, Prisma, and Postgresql.
 It also makes use of Next-Auth, BCrypt, LocalForage, D3, and UploadThing.

-Current functionality allows users to create, edit, and view cocktails recipes, add them to recipe books, and share individual recipes and books to
+Current functionality allows users to create, edit, and view cocktails recipes, add them to recipe books, and share individual recipes and books too.

+Current to do list:
+- Bulk upload and download of builds for user
+- Pull to refresh
+- create UI for adding stock
+- finish crud for stock
+- Run cost while editing
+- Call cost for loaded recipe
+- Create polished UI Skeletons
+- Glassware selection as options for builds
+- Custom Ingredients

 Basics
 - [ &#10003; ] End to End typesafety